This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients Needed

-• Heavy Whipping Cream: While most frosting recipes use milk, I love using heavy whipping cream because as you whip the frosting it makes it nice and fluffy.
+• While most frosting recipes use milk, I love using heavy whipping cream because as you whip the frosting it makes it nice and fluffy.
 This is my secret ingredient!

 • When adding the heavy cream, add it slowly.
 I normally use 1-2 tablespoons, but not all brands of cream are created equal and you might want your frosting fluffier or not as fluffy as mine.

 • Want to use regular milk or nondairy milk?
-You’ll need less
+You’ll need less.
+The less fat milk has in it, the thinner it makes frosting (and vice versa, the more fat, the more you need).

-• If your frosting is too sweet, add a pinch to 1/4 teaspoon additional salt, to taste, and it will cut the sweetness.
+• If your frosting is too sweet, add an additional pinch to 1/4 teaspoon additional salt, to taste, and it will cut the sweetness.

 • I like a little chunkier of a chopped Oreo crumb in the frosting, but if you want a fine crumb to use in a piping bag, you’ll want to use a food processor.